-All participants and/or their representative will receive a closure letter that includes the reason for closure, notification of appeal rights and the availability of the Client Assistance Program at least 10 days prior to the closure of the case.
+All participants and/or their representative will receive written notification in their preferred mode of communication that includes the reason for closure, notification of appeal rights and the availability of the Client Assistance Program at least 10 days prior to the closure of the case.

-- 1. A case may be closed when the participant is unavailable to participate or complete an assessment of eligibility.
-The participant will receive at least two written contact attempts in addition to a closure notice to before the agency proceeds with closure prior to a determination of eligibility. - 2.
+- A case may be closed when the participant is unavailable to participate or complete an assessment of eligibility.
+The participant will receive at least two written contact attempts in their preferred mode of communication in addition to the closure notice described above before the agency proceeds with closure prior to a determination of eligibility. - 2.
 A case may be closed from application status when the participant does not meet eligibility requirements. - 3.
-A case is closed successful if the participant received services resulting in independent living. - 4.
+A case is closed successfully if the participant received services resulting in independent living. - 4.
 A case may close unsuccessful when the participant is unable to complete independent living services.